No Proof: Mid America Pet Food $5.5M Class Action Settlement

 How to claim a class action rebate

-To receive a settlement payment, a claim form must be submitted.
 Class members can file a claim online or print and mail the PDF claim form to the settlement administrator.

 Required proof and claim information

-• Class members submitting documented pet injury claims, must provide receipts, invoices, veterinary records, or other evidence of illness or loss.
+• Class members submitting documented pet injury claims must provide receipts, invoices, veterinary records or other evidence of illness or loss.

-• Breeders submitting a documented pet injury claim must also provide business records in addition to veterinary records and proof of costs.
+• Breeders submitting a documented pet injury claim must provide business records in addition to veterinary records and proof of costs.
 This includes sales records, profit and loss statements and tax records.

 • Breeders submitting a documented pet injury claim must also submit a copy of their commercial license or other state or federal permit that was valid at the time the animal or animals were sick, injured or deceased.